DataDog/hiring-engineers/jonhayes_answers.md

 - a resource is an action on or using a service. an example is an end to end dns request fulfilled, here the dns service is asked to perform its task and return information. the request and answer is the resource

 --Final question.
+Given a home with a smart power meter such that you can monitor the spot price of power with an api call.
+Query the price of power and the selling price of Bitcoin.
+Write two alerts; 1 where price of power is low enough and bitcoin price high enough, so minercan be turned ON, and 2 where power is high and Bitcoin is low so miner can be turned OFF. with the ability ro remotly enable/disable the Bitcoin miner, this would allow you to only mine when the price is right.